Grand Master fader and assignable masters

 The Keep Multiplier On Tap/Reset Multiplier On Tap option sets whether the multiplier should be reset to "x1" when a new speed is tapped.

 In the Times tab of User Settings, there is an option "Compensate for Rate Grand Master" which comes into play if you have assigned a Rate Grand Master set to less than 100%.
 If the option is On (default), a tapped tempo will come out at the speed you tapped and will not be scaled by the Rate Grand Master.
 If the option is Off, when you tap a tempo, it would then be scaled down by the Rate Grand Master.

-You can adjust Rate and BPM masters from the wheels by pressing Connect followed by the blue button of the master.
-For a Rate master this adjusts the rate, for a BPM master you can also adjust "Edge Sync" which allows you to nudge the synchronisation forwards or backwards.
+You can adjust Intensity, Size, Rate and BPM masters from the wheels by pressing Connect followed by the Select button of the master.
+This is useful for making fine adjustments to the setting of a master.
+For a BPM master you can also adjust "Edge Sync" which allows you to nudge the synchronisation forwards or backwards.